mburridge/wceu-workshop/__workshop_notes__/Section 1.md

 ```php
 function register_block() {

   register_block_type( __DIR__ . '/build');

 }
 add_action( 'init', 'register_block' );
 ```

-Run `npm install` followed by `npm run build`.
+Save all the changed files, then run `npm install` followed by `npm run build` from the plugin root.
+You'll now have a `node_modules` folder and a `build` folder.
+The `build` folder is where the block is actually registered from.

 Try out your new block in the editor and in the front end.
+Add a 'WCEU FAQ' block to your page.